 Web hosting which is also called a web server runs on an operating system like Windows or Linux which performs all the tasks and provides security to your website.

 The web server software works as a mediator between the internet and the files on the internet.

 There are some popular web server programs out there like an open-source software called Apache, Nginx and in windows, you will find the IIS web server program.

 In my opinion, Apache is the best web server program out there now.

 Database management system:

-Every Website needs a database to store the website data systematically and the most common and popular database using on almost every Website is MySQL.
+Every Website needs a database to store the website data systematically and the most common and popular database used on almost every Website is MySQL.

-It is an open-source database software that handles complex relational databases easily.
+It is open-source database software that handles complex relational databases easily.

 MySQL is used by almost every content management system like WordPress, Joomla, and Drupal.